Pedro Eustache: Career

 Eustache performed a "Multidirectional Flute" solo concert at the Conservatoire National Supérieure de Musique et Danse de Paris-France.
-He was the opening soloist of the 3rd.
-International Spanish Flute Convention "Gala concert" in Seville 2014.
+He was the opening soloist at the third International Spanish Flute Convention "Gala concert" in Seville 2014.

 Eustache was a featured soloist with the wind ensemble of Samford University, under the baton of soloist and conductor Demondrae Thurman, Birmingham Alabama, Oct.
 2014.
-In 2008 and 2015 he gave solo concerts in Beirut, Lebanon, at the "Palais de L'UNESCO", under the aegis of the Mid.
-Eastern Bible Society [Lebanon], directed by Dr. Michel Bassous, and was one of the guests soloists invited by the Armenian government and Garik Israelian for the 6-hour long '80 years Anniversary Tribute-Concert' in Yerevan-Armenia.
+In 2008 and 2015 he gave solo concerts in Beirut, Lebanon at the "Palais de L'UNESCO" under the aegis of the Middle Eastern Bible Society [Lebanon], directed by Dr. Michel Bassous.
+He was also one of the guest's soloists invited by the Armenian government and Garik Israelian for the six hour long '80 years Anniversary Tribute-Concert' in Yerevan, Armenia.

 He has also performed and/or recorded as a featured soloist with the Orchestra dell'Accademia Nazionale di Santa Cecilia, L'Orchestre Symphonique Du Bal de Vienne, Orquesta Sinfónica Simón Bolívar [principal solo flute "chair" for three years], London Symphony Orchestra, Prague Symphony Orchestra, Venezuela Symphony Orchestra [first flute chair for two years], and the Caracas Symphonietta.

 Film scores

-Eustache has often provided solo woodwind for recording sessions in Los Angeles.
+Eustache has often provided solo woodwind for recording sessions in Los Angeles, California.
 He has done studio sessions for movies as a flute/woodwinds instrumentalist, including being the main world woodwinds soloist for Mel Gibson's The Passion of the Christ soundtrack, written by John Debney.

 He won the 2007 Film & TV Music Award for Best Instrumental Performance by a Soloist in a Film or Television Score category for his work in Hans Zimmer's Pirates of the Caribbean: At World's End.

-He played Middle-Eastern flutes, reeds and Armenian duduk featured in Steven Spielberg's Munich (nominated for both the 2006 Oscars and the 49th Grammy Awards for "Best Soundtrack"), composed and conducted by John Williams, as well as King Kenacho & Bs.
+He played Middle-Eastern flutes, reeds, and Armenian duduk featured in Steven Spielberg's Munich (nominated for both the 2006 Oscars and the 49th Grammy Awards for "Best Soundtrack"), composed and conducted by John Williams, as well as King Kenacho & Bs.
 Persian Ney in "Indiana Jones and the Kingdom of the Crystal Skull".
 He also soloed extensively in Middle-Eastern woodwinds & duduk with the London Symphony Orchestra for the film, The Body.
+He played the Chinese flute dizi solo for Oogway Ascends from Kung Fu Panda in Hans Zimmer Live.

-He worked with Hans Zimmer on the woodwinds music for the film Dune in 2021.
+He worked with Hans Zimmer on the woodwinds music for the film Dune in 2021, as well as its sequel Dune: Part Two in 2024.

 Collaborations

-Eustache's world flutes and woodwinds solos are featured with Paul McCartney on his song "Jenny Wren", and "Growing Up Falling Down" which appears on the single Fine Line.
-For ten years he was the principal flute of Yanni Orchestra.
+Eustache's world flutes and woodwinds solos are featured on Paul McCartney's songs "Jenny Wren", and "Growing Up Falling Down" which appears on the single Fine Line.
+For ten years, he was the principal flute of Yanni Orchestra.
 He later performed on McCartney's 2018 album, Egypt Station.
-He was a featured soloist in the 2005 Grammy-award winner "Concert For George".
+He was a featured soloist in the 2005 Grammy Award winner "Concert For George".

 He collaborated on 2014 Persian traditional music album Beyond Any Form.

+He played with Hans Zimmer on the 2025 Hans Zimmer Live Tour in the Qudos Stadium at Sydney Olympic Park on 26th and 27th April 2025.